JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Polly.md

 A few things sparked my interests, such as the captain crunch hack I never heared of.
 An actual hack! and no fruits involved.
 The idea of people making free phone calls using a whistle from the cereal box, that's some 'fuck the system' thing right there.
 Very Robin Hood-y.
 In my simple straightforward way of thinking, that's the definition of hacking.
 He also mentioned lock hacking/picking which reminded me of the <a href="https://i.ytimg.com/vi/R5fZobDqQbU/maxresdefault.jpg">lock picking in skyrim.</a>
 Then soups were made.
 I brought salt but had to go home.
-Heard the soups were a great success and very relevant to the subject.
+Heard the soups were a great success.

 6666666666666666666666666666666666666666666666666666666666666666666666666666666666